1 0

 The history of Māori furniture in New Zealand over the last 700 years reflects the evolving cultural, social, and economic landscape of the Māori people.
 Māori furniture has been influenced by both traditional design principles and contemporary influences, showcasing the use of shape, form, texture, pattern, and colour from a cultural perspective.

 Before the arrival of European settlers in the early 19th century, Māori furniture was primarily crafted from native timber and flax.
-Traditional Māori furniture included intricately carved wooden pieces like wharenui (meeting houses) and waka (canoes), serving practical and symbolic purposes.
+Traditional Māori furniture included intricately carved wooden pieces, such as wharenui (meeting houses) and waka (canoes), which served both practical and symbolic purposes.
 These pieces featured intricate carvings and patterns that conveyed cultural stories, genealogy, and spiritual significance.
-Earthy, natural colours and natural materials such as wood and flax were used daily during this period.
+Earthy, natural colours and materials, such as wood and flax, were used daily during this period.

 With the arrival of European settlers, Māori society underwent significant changes, including the introduction of Western technologies and materials.
 This period blended traditional Māori design elements with European influences, resulting in a unique fusion of styles.
-Māori furniture adapted to incorporate new materials like metals and glass while retaining traditional patterns and motifs.
+Māori furniture was adapted to incorporate new materials, such as metals and glass, while retaining traditional patterns and motifs.

 In the late 19th and early 20th centuries, the Arts and Crafts movement influenced Māori design, creating pieces that emphasised the use of intricate patterns, fine craftsmanship, and natural materials.